Automatic Migration

 For migration from HashiCorp Vault Enterprise, the configuration of namespaces is available.
 A comma-separated list of namespaces must be imported into Akeyless.
 For every provided namespace, all its child namespaces are imported as well.

 Akeyless supports migration from the kv storage engine of versions 1 and 2.
-For v2 migrations, all versions of the secret is migrated over.
+For v2 migrations, all versions of the secret are migrated over.

 1Password